andrewgdotcom/frith/README.md

 Frith
 =====

-Frith is an EXPERIMENTAL offline utility to simplify PGP public key creation and management.
+Frith is an EXPERIMENTAL offline utility to simplify OpenPGP public key creation and management.

-Frith is designed so that your master PGP key is never stored on your everyday computer(s), but kept on a (mostly) offline bootable flash drive that only needs to be brought online to certify other users' keys.
+Frith is designed so that your master OpenPGP key is never stored on your everyday computer(s), but kept on a (mostly) offline bootable flash drive that only needs to be brought online to certify other users' keys.
 To this end, frith strongly recommends the use of Tails, a bootable flash drive OS with an (optional) encrypted storage partition.
 While the anonymisation features of Tails are not strictly required, the Tor layer acts as a firewall for those occasions when frith must be brought online.

 * [Frith project homepage](https://andrewg.com/frith.html)
 * [Frith github repository](https://github.com/andrewgdotcom/frith)